 This example shows how to use a TurtleBot® with Vector Field Histograms (VFH) to perform obstacle avoidance when driving a robot in an environment.
 The robot wanders by driving forward until obstacles get in the way.
 The

 Optional: If you do not already have a TurtleBot (simulated or real) set up, install a virtual machine with the Gazebo simulator and TurtleBot package.
-See Get Started with Gazebo and a Simulated TurtleBot to install and set up a TurtleBot in Gazebo.
+See to install and set up a TurtleBot in Gazebo.

 Connect to the TurtleBot using the IP address obtained from setup.

 Create a publisher and subscriber to share information with the VFH class.
 The subscriber receives the laser scan data from the robot.
 The publisher sends velocity commands to the robot.

 The topics used are for the simulated TurtleBot.
 Adjust the topic names for your specific robot.

 Set up VFH object for obstacle avoidance.
 Set the

 true.
 Specify algorithm properties for robot specifications.
 Set target direction to

 vfh = controllerVFH; vfh.UseLidarScan = true; vfh.DistanceLimits = [0.05 1]; vfh.RobotRadius = 0.1; vfh.MinTurningRadius = 0.2; vfh.SafetyDistance = 0.1; targetDir = 0;

 Set up a Rate object using